rachelnertia/rachelnertia.github.io/_drafts/2025-hobby-goals.md

   - It's about time I played some full-size games of this silly old system.
 It won't take long to paint all the units I need to reach my target, as the models are very small.
 I just need to bite the bullet and place an order with a 3D printing place.
 - [ ] Scratch-build a fantasy tower out of a Pringles tube.
   - This is just one of those 'bucket list' king of things I gotta do before I die.
+- [ ] Upload one hobby blog post each month of the year.

 Beyond those well-defined goals, I have other aspirations: